Rhoban/workspace/ROBOT-CHECKS.md

 - Set the robot to `init` and check for misalignments and important backlashes

+## Camera focus check

+- Check that the camera focus is not blurry with `view /Vision/TaggedImg`.

 ## Horizon line check

 - Run `view /Vision/TaggedImg`, check that the (blue) horizon line is properly positionned.